Here are answers to some of the most Frequently Asked Questions:

 For more information regarding directions to DLIFLC go to the Presidio of Monterey website.

-Please make sure that you have a valid driver license or a passport for each adult member of your party, in order to be allowed in.
+Please make sure that you have a Real ID for each adult member of your party, in order to be allowed in.
 Also, a valid car registration and insurance documents are needed, if you plan to drive on the base.

 Q: I have a rental property in the Monterey area and I would like to offer it to your students, faculty or staff.
 How can I do that?